epam/ai-dial/docs/tutorials/data-visualization.md

                     ]

     ```
-- `ALLOW_VISUALIZER_SEND_MESSAGES` - a flag to allow/disable the addition of custom buttons or input fields to enable a custom visualizer to send `SEND_MESSAGE` events on behalf of a user, in the form of messages within a conversation.
+- `ALLOW_VISUALIZER_SEND_MESSAGES` - is a flag that allows or disables the addition of custom buttons or input fields.
+This enables a custom visualizer to send `SEND_MESSAGE` events on behalf of a user in the form of messages within a conversation.

 ### Main Concepts

 `ChatVisualizerConnector` class provides all the necessary methods for a visualizer (rendered in the iframe) to interact with AI DIAL Chat (receive data to visualize).

-A model or application should send data in **Json**-like format which should include a *layout* object with `width` and `height` properties.
+A model or application should send data in **Json**-like format which should include a `CustomVisualizerDataLayout` object with `width` and `height` properties.
 All other properties could be set to anything you need for your visualizer:

 ```typescript
 export interface CustomVisualizerDataLayout {